 Correspondence to: rl2797@columbia.edu

 Abstract.
-In this paper, we present a database of the basic regimes of carbon cycle in the ocean as obtained using data mining and patter recognition techniques in observational as well as model data.
+In this paper, we present a database of the basic regimes of the carbon cycle in the ocean as obtained using a data mining/pattern recognition technique in observation-based as well as model data.
 Advanced data mining techniques are becoming widely used in Climate and Earth Sciences with the purpose of extracting new meaningful information from large and complex datasets.
 Such techniques need to be rigorously tested, however, in simple, well-understood cases to better assess their utility.
 This is particularly important for studies of the global carbon cycle, where the interaction of physical and biogeochemical drivers confounds our ability to accurately describe, understand, and predict CO2 concentrations and their changes in the major planetary carbon reservoirs.
-In addition to observational data of the carbon cycle, numerical simulations of the Earth System are becoming increasingly more complex and harder to evaluate.
-Without reliable numerical models, however, our predictions of future climate change are haphazard.
-Here we describe the use of a specific data-mining technique, cluster analysis, as a means of identifying and comparing spatial and temporal patterns extracted from observational and model datasets.
-As the observational data is organized into various regimes, which we will call “ocean carbon states”, we gain insight into the physical and/or biogeochemical processes controlling the ocean carbon cycle in nature as well as how well these processes are simulated by the model.
-Assessment of cluster analysis results demonstrates that this technique effectively produces realistic, dynamic regimes that can be associated with specific processes at different temporal scales for both observations and the model.
-Furthermore, these regimes can be used to illustrate and characterize the model biases in the model air-sea flux of CO2 which are then attributed to model misrepresentations of salinity, sea surface temperature, wind speed, and nitrate.
-The goal of this proof-of-concept study is to establish a methodology for implementing and interpreting k-means cluster analysis on observations and model output which will enable us to subsequently apply the analysis to larger, higher frequency datasets of the ocean carbon cycle.
-To enable further testing and extending the method discussed, all data and analysis scripts are freely available at data.giss.nasa.gov/oceans/carbonstates/ (DOI: 10.5281/zenodo.996891)
+In this proof-of-concept study, we focus on using well-understood data that are based on observations, as well as model results from the NASA Goddard Institute for Space Studies (GISS) climate model.
+The clustering algorithm organizes the observation-based data into various regimes, the “ocean carbon states”, which are shown to be associated with the subtropical-subpolar gyre during the colder months of the year and the tropics during the warmer season in the North Atlantic basin.
+Conversely, in the Southern Ocean, the ocean carbon states can be associated with the subtropical and Antarctic convergence zones in the warmer season and the coastal Antarctic divergence zone in the colder season.
+Additionally, the carbon states are used to assess physical and biogeochemical processes in the model.
+We find that the GISS model reproduces the cold and warm season regimes more skillfully in the North Atlantic than in the Southern Ocean and matches the observed seasonality better than the spatial distribution of the regimes.
+The ocean carbon states can be further used to illustrate and characterize the model biases in the air-sea flux of CO2.
+In the North Atlantic, GISS model biases are dominated by the wind speed and salinity biases in the subpolar region due to misrepresentation of the cyclonic wind stress curl and the sea-ice retreat.
+We also find nitrate and wind speed biases in the subtropics and tropics that are explained, respectively, by inaccurate representations of nitrate utilization and the biases associated with equatorial atmosphere-ocean interaction processes.
+The Southern Ocean flux bias is dominated by nitrate because of a mischaracterization of the nitrogen cycle in the model.
+The goal of this proof-of-concept study is to introduce the means by which well-known characteristics of the ocean carbon cycle in the North Atlantic and Southern Ocean basins can be reproduced, and thereby establish a methodology for using cluster analysis with larger, higher frequency datasets.
+All data and analysis scripts are available at data.giss.nasa.gov/oceans/carbonstates/ (DOI: 10.5281/zenodo.996891)

 1 Introduction

-Global warming, i.e. the rising temperatures in the Earth’s troposphere, results from increasing concentrations of the atmospheric airborne fraction of CO2, alongside other greenhouse gases.
-The evolution of this airborne fraction depends on the behavior of the land and ocean carbon sinks.
-Here we will address the latter and specifically the ocean carbon representation in observations and numerical model simulations of Earth’s climate.
-We aim to develop a methodology for defining the basic regimes, or “ocean carbon states”, that describe its variability.
+The ocean carbon cycle plays an important role in controlling the airborne fraction of CO2 in the atmosphere, thereby regulating the rate of global warming, i.e. the rising temperatures in the Earth’s troposphere.
+In this paper, we seek to present and assess a data mining/pattern recognition technique, namely cluster analysis, for the purpose of defining the basic regimes, or “ocean carbon states”, that describe the oceanic carbon cycle variability.